 Regional Wind Farms Pty Ltd was established by RIF to invest in wind farms.
 Project development, construction and operations are contracted out to third party providers.
-The Directors of Regional Wind Farms Pty Ltd during the financial year were Graeme Sherry and Stephen Rowe.
+The Directors of Regional Wind Farms Pty Ltd during the financial year were Graeme Sherry, Stephen Rowe and Colin Chanter.
+Colin Chanter resigned as Director on 29 October 2014.